An image of countertop samples on a light countertop.

 Cost range: $75 – $100 per square foot

 Once upon a time, granite was the high-end countertop material that all homeowners craved.
 They loved its durability, longevity and its beauty.
-Today, granite’s popularity has declined in favor of quartz countertops.
+Today, granite’s popularity has declined in favour of quartz countertops.
 Still, homeowners who are dedicated to natural stone counters tend to prefer granite because of its incredible hardness and scratch resistance.

 Pros: